codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

   max-width="60%"
 %}

+### Resolve conflicts for application assigned to multiple Products
+Resolve conflicts when the same application is assigned to more than one Product.
+Unassign the application from any one of the Products.

+When Codefresh detects an application assigned to two different Products, it alerts you of the same through a popup in the UI.
+This conflict typically occurs when you manually assign an application to a Product from the Unassigned list, and then add an annotation to the same application's manifest connecting it to a different Product.

+1. In the Codefresh UI, from the Ops in the sidebar, select **Products**.
+TBD from UI

 ### Edit/delete Product
 Edit settings for an existing Product, or delete the Product from the Products dashboard.

-Edit all settings including the name of the product.
+Edit all settings including the name of the Product.

-Delete a product from the Products dashboard.
+Delete a Product from the Products dashboard.
 Deleting a Product unassigns all the applications manually assigned to it in the Products dashboard.
 For applications connected through annotations in their manifests, the annotations are not deleted.

 1. In the Codefresh UI, from the Ops in the sidebar, select **Products**.